viktormax3/LayoutConverter/README.md

 ## Supported Texture Path

+Texture support is scoped to the layout conversion pipeline.
+The project does not try to replace the full original TGA utility library; it only implements the behavior needed to export layout-referenced textures to TPL.

-The standard TGA conversion path currently supports:
+The standard layout texture path currently supports:

 - Truecolor, grayscale, and color-mapped TGA.
 - Uncompressed and RLE TGA.